KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 Animal Data

-In the embryo-fetal toxicity study in rats, finerenone resulted in reduced placental weights and signs of fetal toxicity, including reduced fetal weights and retarded ossification at the maternal toxic dose of 10 mg/kg/day corresponding to an AUCunbound of 19 times that in humans.
-At 30 mg/kg/day, the incidence of visceral and skeletal variations was increased (slight edema, shortened umbilical cord, slightly enlarged fontanelle) and one fetus showed complex malformations including a rare malformation (double aortic arch) at an AUCunbound of about 25 times that in humans.
-The doses free of any findings (low dose in rats, high dose in rabbits) provide safety margins of 10 to 13 times for the AUCunbound expected in humans.
+In the embryo-fetal toxicity study in rats, finerenone resulted in reduced placental weights and signs of fetal toxicity, including reduced fetal weights and retarded ossification at the maternal toxic dose of 10 mg/kg/day corresponding to an AUCunbound of at least 7 times that in humans.
+At 30 mg/kg/day, the incidence of visceral and skeletal variations was increased (slight edema, shortened umbilical cord, slightly enlarged fontanelle) and one fetus showed complex malformations including a rare malformation (double aortic arch) at an AUCunbound of about 10 times that in humans at the 40 mg dose and about 25 times that in humans at the 20 mg dose.
+The doses free of any findings (low dose in rats, high dose in rabbits) provide safety margins of 4 to 5 times for the AUCunbound expected in humans.

-When rats were exposed during pregnancy and lactation in the pre- and postnatal developmental toxicity study, increased pup mortality and other adverse effects (lower pup weight, delayed pinna unfolding) were observed at about 4 times the AUCunbound expected in humans.
-In addition, the offspring showed slightly increased locomotor activity, but no other neurobehavioral changes starting at about 4 times the AUCunbound expected in humans.
-The dose free of findings provides a safety margin of about 2 times for the AUCunbound expected in humans.
+When rats were exposed during pregnancy and lactation in the pre- and postnatal developmental toxicity study, increased pup mortality and other adverse effects (lower pup weight, delayed pinna unfolding) were observed at about 2 or 4 times the AUCunbound expected in humans at the dose of 40 mg and 20 mg, respectively.
+In addition, the offspring showed slightly increased locomotor activity, but no other neurobehavioral changes starting at about 2 or 4 times the AUCunbound expected in humans at the dose of 40 mg and 20 mg, respectively.
+The dose free of findings provides a safety margin of about 2 times for the AUCunbound expected in humans for the 20 mg dose and is in the therapeutic range for the 40 mg dose.

 8.2 Lactation